oeolamiju/exploratoryanalysis/README.md

 # exploratoryanalysis
-I performed an exploratory analysis on data which includes three related tables.
+I performed an exploratory analysis for drug prescription on data which includes three related tables.